mkoohang/mas-programming-assignment/README.md

 # National Parks API 🌲
 This is a backend API for accessing and favoriting national parks from the National Park Services API.
+It was created to support the [My Parks](https://github.com/willsaid/National-Parks) iOS app for the pair programming assignment in CS 8803 - Mobile Apps and Services.

 ## Features ⭐️
 - User accounts